UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

-- UTSA covered seven times in 14 games with a spread last season.
+- UTSA covered seven times in 14 matchups with a spread last season.

-- The Roadrunners were favored by 1.5 points or more 11 times last season, and covered the spread in five of those matchups.
+- The Roadrunners covered the spread five times last season (5-6 ATS) when playing as at least 2-point favorites.

 UTSA & Houston 2023 Futures Odds